 This guide covers fundamental loop techniques, optimization tips, and real-world applications, with code examples created using Claude, an AI assistant built by Anthropic.

-loopfor i in range(5):
+for loopfor i in range(5):

 1